Ernest Born: Notable Private Residences

+Other projects

 His mural paintings for the Golden Gate International Exposition established his reputation as an artist.
 His drawings for a proposed United Nations Center, with William Wurster and Theodore Bernardi, were exhibited in San Francisco and New York museums.
 During the war years, Born worked with architect Gardner Dailey on special military projects in Brazil and in the U.S.